Grinnell Willis: Philanthropy

 Willis served on the Board of Trustees of Morristown School (now Morristown-Beard School) for 15 years (1905-1920) and as board president for 12 years (1908-1920).
 He donated funds to help construct a gymnasium for the school and its Headmaster House (now the school's Alumni House).
 Willis dedicated the gymnasium fund to his wife Mary Baker Hadock Willis.

 During World War I, Willis served with the Morristown Infantry Battalion of the New Jersey Militia Reserve.
 After a fire severely damaged the Morristown Library and Lyceum, he and Samuel Gillespie funded the conversion of the structure into the Morristown Armory.
 In 1917, Willis donated $56,000 to fund the construction of a new library for Morristown.
 He also gave donations to create the building's children's room and a $200,000 fund to meet future needs.

 Family

-Willis married Mary Baker Hadock Willis on October 24, 1874.
-They had three children together: Hannah, Cornellia, and Joseph.
+Willis married Mary Baker Haydock Willis on October 24, 1874.
+They had three children together: Hannah Haydock Willis (1875-1961), Cornelia Grinnell Willis (1877-1968), and Joseph Grinnell Willis (1879-1919).
 After Mary died in 1911, Willis married Katherine Tappert, the librarian at Morristown's public library.